gojira/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The 2 samples wih around 0.90 probability are both triangular, one pointing 'up' and one pointing 'down'.
 One of them is a yield sign with text in it.
 While this seems consistent with the 30kph+ZONE example, for most runs I made with the model, both yield signs usually were predicted with high probability so it is not immediately clear why it had a lower probability in this final run.

 In many of my experiments, the models computed reasonable relative probabilities.
-For example, for speed limit signs, the second and third highest probabilities are often other speed limit signs.
-However, in this last run that I have captured in the notebook and HTML file, this is not the case.
+For example, for speed limit signs, the top 5 probabilities often include other speed limit signs.
+In the test run that I am submitting, the simple 30kph sign yields 80, 70, and 60kph signs in the 2nd to 5th highest probabilities.
+But the 80kph image (which is a night time image) does not include other speed limit signs in the top 5.

-In cases such as the first 30kph where the model is effectively assigning 100% to the correct interpretation, it may assign other probabilities more or less randomly.
-In the case of the 30kph image with the string "ZONE", the second highest probability is "keep right" at 3% and priority road at 1%.
-30kph is not in the top 5 which is unexpected.
+And finally, in the case of the 30kph image with the string "ZONE", the second highest probability is "keep right" at 3% and priority road at 1%.
+It would be reasonable to expect 30kph in the top 5 but it is not!

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)